top of page

 Sunlight streams through a dense forest canopy, casting rays on lush greenery and a winding dirt path.
 Peaceful and serene.

-When we spend quiet time outdoors, we reconnect with something essential, our inner space, our spirit, our oneness with all life.
-The trees, the breeze, the rustling leaves, the creatures nearby; they’re not separate from us.
+When we spend quiet time outdoors, we reconnect with something essential: our inner space, our spirit, and our oneness with all life.
+The trees, the breeze, the rustling leaves, and the creatures nearby; they’re not separate from us.
 They are us.

 The Art of Forest Bathing